Push the tempo, with our article on how to make the most of tempo and threshold runs.

-In brief, a tempo run can be thought of as being a long-ish, fast-ish run.
-Or, comfortably uncomfortable.
-Does that make the situation clearer?
-Probably not!
+Definitions can vary, but a tempo run can be thought of as being a long-ish, fast-ish, “comfortably uncomfortable” run.

 It is usually going to be within the middle of your distance range at a pace somewhere between a jog and a sprint.
 If you can manage to say a short sentence when running, you’re probably there.
 If you’re too out of breath to talk, you’re going too quick; and if you can natter away easily, you’re going too slow.

 The exact nature will vary, but it is likely to be run at the pace you can maintain for an hour at your best effort.

 Occasionally you may also see this referred to as a “threshold run”.
 Technically speaking, the two can be subtly different, but as most runners’ threshold pace is going to be close to their tempo training pace for the more popular events, we’ll stick with tempo for this introductory article.